scarpazza/dot-emacs/README.md

 dot-emacs
 =========

-This project is a semi-systematic attempt to modernize and clean up portions of my emacs startup files that I have accumulated over the years.
+This is a semi-systematic attempt to clean up my emacs setup, that is still somewhat actively maintained in 2025, and it has been reasonably tested on linux, MacOs and WSL.

-They are extremely subjective.
+The entire project is, like any emacs setup, entirely subjective.
 Take what you find useful, leave what you don't.
-To learn more on the individual settings, just read the files.
-They should be commented reasonably well.
+Individual files should be pretty self-explanatory, and commented reasonably well where not self-explanatory.

-The fundamental philosophy of my choices are as follows.

 Where to start